 Once a common vision of the project has been defined, the team that will manage and implement the project can be formed.
 In a medium-sized company, 4 to 5 people will generally be enough.
 But the hierarchical structure of a large company requires a project management team that can build the links between all of them.
 And you will need people who speak and understand the business language as well as technology experts.

-Who should you definitely include in your project team to ensure a successful digital transformation?
-Based on advice from Microsoft change management experts, the following guidelines can be used to bring together the right interdisciplinary team that will successfully complete your transition:
+So who do you need in your team?
+Based on advice from Microsoft change management experts, the following guidelines can be used to bring together the right team that will successfully complete your organizational change.

 1 – Executive Sponsor